Court uniform and dress in the United Kingdom: Legal court dress

 A black cloth court suit was and is worn by judges and King's Counsel, both in court and on ceremonial occasions, underneath the robe or gown.
 (It is also worn by some parliamentary officials).

 On ceremonial occasions the full Legal Cloth Court Dress is worn: a single-breasted black cloth court coat, of cut-away front style, with seven buttons (although actually fastened edge-to-edge on the chest by a hook and eye arrangement).
 It has gauntlet cuffs, each with three 'notched holes and buttons'; and there are six buttons on the tails at the back (two at the waist, two at the centre and two at the bottom of the skirts).
 The coat is worn with a black cloth waistcoat, cloth breeches to match the coat, black silk stockings and buckled shoes.

 In court the coat and waistcoat are usually worn with trousers and shoes, and with bands rather than frills and ruffles.
 (Moreover, some practitioners choose to wear a 'sleeved waistcoat' in place of the separate waistcoat and topcoat).

 Since 2008 (when a new 'civil robe' was introduced for working wear) traditional court dress has not been worn by judges sitting in civil courts in the UK.
 It is, though, still worn (under a silk gown) by the Lord Chief Justice, Heads of Division and Lords Justices of Appeal for criminal hearings, and likewise by High Court judges sitting in the criminal division of the Court of Appeal; it is also occasionally worn by circuit judges in court (namely when dealing with certain types of High Court business, or when sitting at the Central Criminal Court (Old Bailey)).

-A black velvet court suit used also to be prescribed for judges and KCs; this used to be worn under a damask gown for courts and certain state occasions, while the cloth suit was worn under a silk robe for levées and on other occasions.
+A black velvet court suit used also to be prescribed for judges and KCs; until the 1920s this used to be worn under a damask gown for courts and certain state occasions, while the cloth suit was worn under a silk robe for levées and on other occasions.